BREED SPECIFIC LAW - LEGAL ISSUES Material on this page © The Animal Council 2006, 2007, 2008

 (Tex.
 1990).

-Dog owners sought injunction
+Dog owners sought injunction and declaratory

-issue of whether state law
+relief based on issue of whether state law

-preempted criminal ordinance
+preempted criminal ordinance when some

-provisions were based on state
+ordinance provisions were based on state

 law.
-Dangerous animal
+Dangerous animal ordinance included

-registration for pit bull dogs.
+special registration for pit bull dogs.

-Reversed: State law on topic did not completely
+Reversed: State law on topic did not

-preempt but requires reasonable construction when
+completely preempt but requires

-there is only small overlap of narrow statute and
+small overlap of narrow statute and broad

-broad ordinance written as a comprehensive
+ordinance written as a comprehensive

 approach to animals including just a small

 provision limited to dogs.
-Court stated; Under
+Court stated;

-home-rule cities have broad discretionary powers
+Constitution, home-rule cities have broad

-provided that no ordinance "shall contain any
+ordinance "shall contain any provision

-provision inconsistent with the Constitution of the
+inconsistent with the Constitution of the

 State, or of the general laws enacted by the